tuckerweibell/recipe/src/components/EzNavigation/EzNavigation.md

 />
 ```

-### Primary and secondary Navigation
+### Utility Navigation

-Use secondary navigation links to offer navigation paths to sections of the application that offer content to support the primary purpose of the application, e.g. managing user account settings.
+Use utility links to offer navigation paths to sections of the application that offer content to support the primary purpose of the application, e.g. managing user account settings.

-Secondary navigation links can only be used in conjunction with primary navigation links.
-On larger screens, the primary navigation will expand to fill the available vertical space, such that the secondary links are presented at the bottom of the screen.
+Utility links can only be used in conjunction with the main navigation links.
+On larger screens, the main navigation will expand to fill the available vertical space, such that the utility links are presented at the bottom of the screen.

 ```jsx
 <EzNavigation